 “Emotional openness, of course, comes with risks that involve making yourself vulnerable.
 And not knowing whether this emotional exposure will be accepted and reciprocated or rejected and deflected,” notes Jim Taylor of the University of San Francisco.
 He studied how being vulnerable affects likability.

 Overall, nobody’s perfect (including you!), and slipping up here and there will not land you in cold waters.
 And according to Aronson’s research, you can actually earn everyone’s approval by revealing your flaws.

 Make it seem like you like them

 According to the psychological phenomenon called ‘reciprocity of liking‘—when someone likes us, we exhibit a higher tendency to like them back.
 For example, in a 1959 study, researchers told participants that some members — who were chosen at random — of a group discussion would like them.
 Post the discussion, participants showed more interest towards members who supposedly liked them.

 More recently, combined research by the University of Waterloo and the University of Manitoba also discovered that we act warmer towards people who we desire acceptance from, in order to increase our chances of making a good impression.
 So, even when you’re unsure about how someone feels about you, pretending that you already like them can actually help you knock your interaction with them out of the park.

-We hope that the aforementioned insights to help you evaluate your current work dynamics from and help you build better relationships, in s short time.
+We hope that the aforementioned psychological tricks to impress can help you evaluate your current work dynamics from and build better relationships at work in a short time.